Table of Contents

 Before You Begin…

 Before we begin, here are some basic Freedom Trail facts.
 First, what is the Freedom Trail?
 The Freedom Trail is a 2.5 mile long (it’s actually more like 3.5 miles) path through downtown Boston, Massachusetts that passes by 16 significant Revolutionary War sites.
 It’s marked by a winding red brick path that passes through downtown Boston, the North End, and Charlestown.
 The trail begins at the Visitor’s Center on the Boston Common and ends at Bunker Hill Monument in Charlestown.

 I recommend beginning at the Boston Common Visitor’s Center, located at 139 Tremont St, Boston, MA 02111.
 Here you can purchase a map and begin the official trail.
 And no, maps aren’t free.
-This building is also where most tours begin, but you can do the Freedom Trail as a self-guided tour easily.
+This building is also where most tours begin, including my BRAND NEW Airbnb tour!

 Freedom Trail Stops #1 & #2: Boston Common & State House

 From the Visitor’s Center make your way through historic Boston Common, America’s oldest public park, to the Massachusetts State House.
 This has been the seat of the Massachusetts government since its opening in 1798.

 Freedom Trail Stop #3: Park Street Church

 The next stop in Park Street Church, which sits at the corner of Tremont and Park streets.
 This church was founded in 1809 and was originally the site of Boston’s public grain storage, or granary.
 This leads us to the next stop, the Granary Burying Ground.

 Freedom Trail Stop #4: Granary Burying Ground

 This burying ground was established in 1660 and houses some of America’s most notable revolutionists, including Paul Revere, Sam Adams, and John Hancock.

 Freedom Trail Stop #5: King’s Chapel & Burying Ground

 Across the street is King’s Chapel and its burying ground, Boston’s first Anglican church.
 This burying ground is the oldest English one in the city.
 It is full of graves from Mayflower voyagers, including the first woman who was believed to step off the ship.

 Freedom Trail Stop #6: Boston Latin School & Benjamin Franklin Statue